edgedb/edgedb/docs/guides/auth/built_in_ui.rst

    import crypto from "node:crypto";

    /**
-    * You can get this value by running `edgedb instance credentials`.
+    * You can get this value by running `gel instance credentials`.
     * Value should be:
     * `${protocol}://${host}:${port}/branch/${branch}/ext/auth/
     */